-Think Aloud: The word extinct means that a species (type of animal) is no longer living.
+You may prompt students to think/pair/share about the meaning of the word "extinct."
+Listen in and select a student to share out if you overhear an accurate definition.
+If you need to give students a definition, say: The word extinct means a that a species (type of animal) is no longer living.
 You may want to elaborate on the difference between "dead" and "extinct" by explaining that one individual animal can die, but we use the word "extinct" to mean that NO type of that animal is living.
 Add to science word wall.

 Think Aloud: We are learning about lots of different kinds of dinosaurs!
 It seems like they looked and behaved in a variety of different ways.
 Think-Pair-Share: What else have you learned about different kinds of dinosaurs so far (either from the text or these next two illustrations)?
-Listen in and select a pair to share out.
 Optional: Create a web with the students based on what they have read so far.
-Sample web: Put the phrase "All About Dinosaurs" in the middle, and the offshoots can say, "they were of many different sizes," "they had different ways of moving," and "they ate different types of food."
+Sample web: Put the phrase "All About Dinosaurs" in the middle, and the offshoots can say, "they were of many different sizes," "they had different ways of moving", and "they ate different types of food".
 You can add specific examples from the text for each offshoot (with student input) if you choose.